openhive-network/psql_tools/src/hive_fork_manager/Readme.md

 are created and regitered in application's context.
 The application needs to call `hive.update_imported_states( range_of_blocks )` to update tables created by imported states providers.

+The import of providers must be callad by the application before any call of its massive sync or hive.app_next_block.
+Repeating the same import do nothing.

+### State provider structure
+Each state provider is a sql file which contains functions:
+1. hive.start_state_provider_<provider_name>( context )

+   The function gests application context name and creates tables to hold the state.
+The tables name have format `hive.<base_table_name><context_name>` and returns list of created tables names.
+2. hive.update_state_<provider_name>( blocks_range, context )
+   The function updates all providers table registerd in the context

+### State provider and forks
+When context is a non-forking one, then the tables are not registered to rewind during a fork servicing.
+When the context is forking one then the tables are registered in forking mechanism and will be rewinded during forks.
+When the contexts is changing from non-forking to forking one, then provider's tables being also registered.

+### Disadvanteges
+Each application which imports any state provider got the tables exclusively for its PostgreSql Role.
+A lot of data may be redundant in case when a few applications use the same state provider, because of each them has its own private instation of provider's tables.
+It may look redundant for some cases, but indeed there is no other method to guarantee consistency between provider's state and other application's tables.